Intel-i80486-DX4/Baseband-Client/README.md

 To open the external command input type "B?" into the ingame chat.

 Modules live in the utils folder, soon to be (never ever) fixed.
+(FIXED!)

+Has a ModuleManager, Useless though.

 Wow, This is worthless!